 There appears to be a potential relationship between probiotic supplementation, gut microbiome composition, and weight loss.

-- When treated with probiotics for a longer time period, weight reduction was increased.
+• Weight reduction was increased when treated with probiotics for a longer time period.

 The researchers noted that the relationship between the gut microbiome and body weight is complex.
 Further research is needed to understand the role of probiotics in preventing and treating obesity.

-A 2018 review and meta-analysis found that participants that received probiotic supplementation had more significant reductions in body weight, waist circumference, body fat, and BMI than the control groups.
-(3)
+A 2018 review and meta-analysis found that participants who received probiotic supplementation had more significant reductions in body weight, waist circumference, body fat, and BMI than the control groups.
+(4)

-Researchers theorize that probiotics may play a role in weight loss by reducing fat storage and accumulation, decreasing inflammation throughout the body, reducing appetite, enhancing metabolism, and improving insulin sensitivity.
-(5)
+Overall, studies suggest that probiotics may play a role in weight loss by reducing fat storage and accumulation, decreasing inflammation throughout the body, reducing appetite, enhancing metabolism, and improving insulin sensitivity.
+(6)

-This makes it difficult to conclude how to best use probiotics for specific conditions.
+This makes it difficult to conclude how to use probiotics for specific conditions best.

 What Probiotic Strains Are Effective for Weight Loss?